uvarc/rc-learning/content/slides/rivanna-intro/index.md

 #### SSH

 - You need a _client_ program to use SSH.
-This must be installed to your computer.
+This must be installed on your computer.

 - Your options for the client depends on your operating system.